RACV Logo

 Day 7: Antigua

-Your trip comes to an end today.
-If you’d like to stay in Antigua for longer, there are many volcano hikes on offer, just speak to your trip leader before you leave.
-If you need to book extra accommodation, just speak to your booking agent.
+As there are no further activities, your trip comes to an end today.
+If you’d like to stay in Antigua for longer, just speak to your booking agent ahead of time.

 Enquire now